l0uisgrange/zap/docs/main.typ

     ```,
 )

+#info[As the list of available styles for each component is too long, it is only available in the #link("https://github.com/l0uisgrange/zap/blob/main/src/styles.typ")[source code].]

 == Global <styling-global>

 If you wish to change the default appearance of *all symbols of a specific type* throughout the same circuit, Zap supports the `set-style` method from CeTZ.